alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I'm not that weird of a person.
 Well, I mean, I am weird.
 Just not weird in that way.

-Now, your research skills may not decay, but your professor's memory of those skills might.
+Your research skills may not decay, but your professor's memory of those skills might.
 Letters of recommendation are a big part of PhD applications, so if you're on the fence, it's better to apply first and defer the offers you get if you want to keep your options open.